metal3d/katenary/README.md

 Then place the `katenary` binary file inside your PATH.

 # Tips

-We strongly recommand to add the "completion" call to you SHELL using the common bashrc, or whatever the profile file you use.
+We strongly recommend adding the completion call to you SHELL using the common `bashrc`, or whatever the profile file you use.

-E.g.:
+E.g.,

 ```bash
 # bash in ~/.bashrc file